 This transcript incorporated several corrections made in the original Halliwell transcript published in 1840 as noted on the chart.

 The character [g], is derived from the Anglo-Saxon , a character commonly used to express the letters g and y.

-The modern English translation was made by Roderick H. Baxter, Past Master of Quatuor Coronoti Lodge, No. 2076, and is reproduced by Mackey in his Encyclopedia of Freemasonry.
-Note that the punctuation in the 1966 edition does not always reflect the 1889 Halliwell transcript.
+The modern English translation was made by Roderick H. Baxter (d.
+1946/09/26), Master of Quatuor Coronoti Lodge, No. 2076 in 1923, and is reproduced by Robert I. Clegg in the 1946 new edition of Encyclopedia of Freemasonry by Albert G. Mackey.
+Note that the punctuation in the 1966 printing does not always reflect the 1889 Halliwell transcript.